kwgoodman/la/doc/source/work.rst

     ValueError: Elements of label not unique along axis 0.
 There are 2 labels named `a`.

 The shape of the data array must agree with the shape of the label.
-Let's try to create larry where the shape of the data does not agree with the shape of the label:
+Let's try to create a larry whose data shape does not agree with the label shape:
 ::
     >>> larry([[1, 2], [3, 4]], [['a', 'b'], ['c']])
     Traceback (most recent call last):